synshop/old.synshop.org/README.md

 ## What?

-In 2023 we redid synshop.org to no long be based on Drupal, and instead be [statically hosted](https://github.com/synshop/synshop.org).
+In 2023 we redid synshop.org to no longer be based on Drupal, and instead be [statically hosted](https://github.com/synshop/synshop.org).
 This copy of the site was made with [httrack](https://github.com/xroche/httrack).

 ## First post